 It is quite difficult to get an idea of the actual dimensions of the planets and their distances from each other and the sun.
 For this reason, a 600-m-long nearly straight and level solar system model was built on Monte Generoso at a scale of 1:10 billion.
 A single step of about one meter corresponds to traveling 10 million kilometers in the real solar system.

-The path begins with a model of the sun represented by a 14-cm-diameter metal ball mounted on a plaque with data and information in four languages.
+The path begins with a model of the sun represented with data and information in four languages.
 The flat path running along the Swiss-Italian border passes by other plaques with models and information on the nine planets, from Mercury to Pluto, that revolve around the sun.

 The first impression you get when "walking" among the planets is the great disproportion between the small sizes and huge distances of the celestial bodies.
 Here, one is able to visualize the reality of the cosmos, an enormous vacuum in which man is a very small entity.
 You marvel when realizing that at the scale of the solar system model, the nearest star would be 4000 km away.
 You may also be shocked when planning a hypothetical journey into the unknown between galaxies like the Milky Way that are populated by hundreds of billions of stars, perhaps each one surrounded by its own planetary systems similar to ours.